fredknight/university-projects/ce811-game-artificial-intelligence/hanabi/README.md

 The final agent was developed stochastic hill-climbing genetic algorithm, where the chromosomes for each generation would consist of a series of predefined rules.
 The performance of the agent would both be decided on the chosen sequence of rules, as well as the quality of the defined rules themselves.

-The purpose of the files and directories within this project are explained briefly below:
+The purpose of the files within this project are explained briefly below:

 - '**chromosome_evaluator.py**'